Implementation of the Four Labour Codes

 1. Formal Employment

-Before:
+Before: Appointment

-Appointment letters not mandatory
+letters not mandatory.

-Now: Appointment letters required for all workers, ensuring clear job
+Now: Appointment letters required for all workers, ensuring clear

 2. Universal Social Security

-Before:
+Before: Limited

-Now: PF, ESIC, insurance and welfare benefits for all, including gig and
+Now: PF, ESIC, insurance and welfare benefits for all, including

 3. Minimum Wages for Every Worker

-Before:
+Before: Only

-Only for scheduled industries
+for scheduled industries.

-Now: Minimum wages applicable universally
+Now: Minimum wages applicable universally.

 4. Preventive Healthcare

-Before:
+Before: No

-No compulsory health check-ups
+compulsory health check-ups.

-Now: Free annual health check-ups for workers aged 40+
+Now: Free annual health check-ups for workers aged 40+.

 5. Timely Wages

-Before:
+Before: No

-Now: Employers must pay wages on time
+Now: Employers must pay wages on time.

 6. Women’s Participation

-Before:
+Before: Restrictions

-Restrictions on night shifts and hazardous work
+on night shifts and hazardous work.

-Now: Women can work in all sectors, including night shifts, with safety
+Now: Women can work in all sectors, including night shifts, with

 7. ESIC Expansion

-Before:
+Before: Limited

-Limited to notified areas
+to notified areas.

 8. Compliance Made Easy

-Before:
+Before: Multiple

-Multiple licenses and returns
+licenses and returns.

-Now: Single license, single registration, single return
+license, single registration, single return.

 How Different Sectors Benefit